 I will show you how to avoid scams online as well as rip-offs.

-I have seen a lot of scammy programs and worthless products online during the last 20 years or so.
+I have seen a lot of scammy programs and worthless products online.
 I have wasted time and, fortunately, only a little money buying bogus products.
 Unfortunately, many people have fallen for scams like the MOBE work from home training scam and lost thousands, if not more.

 I learned the warning signs.
 Here they are for you.